Super Mario Galaxy/Unused Models

 A character resembling the Millennium Star from Mario Party 3.
 The name indicated it would be an elderly Luma of sorts.
 It has three MessageIDs dedicated to it but they are linked to blank text.

-A colorful version of the planet used in the Bomb Omb minigame.
+A colorful version of the planet used in the Bob-omb trash destroying minigame.

 An early version of the final planet from Toy Time Galaxy's third star.
 The final version is made of cake and a jar of gumballs, and has a shorter starting platform.
 It also does not have any wooden platforms on the side.